 Let’s face it.
 Professionals across the country who work in home performance trades are increasingly turning to energy auditing as a new revenue stream and way to upsell clients for their specialty trade work.
+They’re finding that the certified energy auditor salary is worth the educational investment.

 If this sounds like an appealing strategy for you, visit our introductory BPI Certification page and learn how you can make this goal a reality!